 Do German Shepherds Get Hot Easily?

-German Shepherds can get hot easily as they have thicker coats than other common dog breeds.
-They also tend to feel hotter when they’re living in a space with poor ventilation or lack access to fresh water.
+German Shepherds can get hot easily as they have thicker coats than other dog breeds.
+They also tend to feel hotter when living in a space with poor ventilation or lack of access to fresh water.

 According to the Center for Animal Welfare Science at Purdue University, dogs with thicker coats have a reduced ability to release heat from their skin surface.
 As such, they can quickly experience thermal distress when temperatures go up.